MosTransistor/MosTransistor/README.md

 I'm glad to join GitHub's family.😎
 "MosTransistor" is something I like, so it used to my GitHub nickname🤣. my real name is **Jun Wang**

-- 👨‍💻 I'm cuurently working on Chip Design
+- 👨‍💻 I'm currently working on Chip Design
 -